These Airports Offer Free City Tours During Long Layovers

-Free layover tours at increasingly popular Asian and Middle Eastern hubs now allow connecting passengers to explore the city beyond the airport in-between flights.
+Free layover tours at popular Asian and Middle Eastern hubs now allow connecting passengers to explore the city beyond the airport in between flights.

 When weighing the merits of a long layover at a seemingly out-of-the-way airport (say, 18 hours at Istanbul’s Atatürk when you’re flying from Washington, D.C. to Bordeaux), consider whether it offers a free layover tour for in-transit passengers.
-Six major hubs in Asia and the Middle East now provide connecting travelers with a glimpse of the city beyond the airport, on free tours that are easily booked on arrival.
+Major hubs in Asia and the Middle East now provide connecting travelers with a glimpse of the city beyond the airport, on free tours that are easily booked on arrival or reserved in advance.
 The well-run programs are so robust, it’s like getting a mini-vacation tacked onto your real vacation.

 Changi Airport (SIN): Singapore